ShreejitKurhade/Book_Management_System/README.md

-Project Title Book Management System
-Technologies Used C
-Description The Book Management System is designed to efficiently organize and manage comprehensive information about books.
+The Book Management System is designed to efficiently organize and manage comprehensive information about books.
 This system supports a range of operations to ensure effective management of book records, including adding, removing, searching, updating, and displaying books